 Nursing homes care for the most vulnerable, older adults who can no longer take care of themselves.
 Nursing home residents do not always get the treatment the law requires.
 If a nursing home resident is the victim of nursing home abuse, the resident or their family may get compensation from the nursing home, the managing employees, and the direct caregivers.

 Do you believe your loved one has been abused at a nursing home?
 Find out if you have a case.
-Call The Law Offices of Anidjar & Levine at 1-800-747-3733 to speak with a nursing home abuse lawyer in Florida.
+Call The Law Offices of Anidjar & Levine to speak with a personal injury lawyer in Florida.

 Rights of Residents of Florida Nursing Homes